All Injuries All The Time

 The person who committed the criminal act isn’t being sued, but the place of business that failed to provide proper security is.

-What Are the Differences Between Negligent Security and Inadequate Security?
+Are There Notable Differences Between Negligent Security and Inadequate Security in Florida?

 Premises liability law holds property owners responsible for maintaining a safe environment for visitors, tenants, and customers.
 Within this legal framework, terms such as inadequate security and inadequate duty of care describe situations where a property owner fails to implement proper safety measures, leading to preventable harm.